 • Waiting Period: After serving the notice, the tenant typically has a specific period to respond or rectify any breaches.
 This waiting period allows the tenant to address any issues before further action is taken.

 • Possession Order: If the tenant fails to comply with the notice or resolve the issues within the specified time, the landlord can apply to the court for a possession order.
-This court order authorizes the eviction and provides a d
+This court order authorizes the eviction and provides .

 • Warrant for Possession: The landlord can apply for a warrant for possession if the tenant does not vacate after the date specified on the possession order.
 This warrant allows the landlord to involve court bailiffs or enforcement officers to physically remove the tenant from the property.